 The Right Approach

-A successful calibration depends much less on the tools you use that how well you manage the process.
+Successful calibration depends much less on the tools you use than how well you manage the process.
 Keep organizational dynamics in mind.

 Performance calibration is not easy, but the benefits can far outweigh the risks if you plan well.
 Make the calibration session an extension of your leadership training.